 Also, there is a separate Amish Farmers Market available here.
 It is where you can purchase fresh fruits, meat produce, cheese, and many baked goods and candies.
 Similar to Patapsco Market, they are only operational on Saturdays and Sundays.
 The nearest bus stop is near “Maple Road” and bus number 62 stops there.

 Since 2012, The Parisian Flea has been the destination for those who want to find antique jewelry or other quirky items of the past.
 After a few relocations, they reside at 843 West 36th Street in a brick-and-mortar shop in Maryland.
 This shop is a great place for those who have small watches or antique jewelry and want to repair them.
 They can even tell you about your item’s worth as well.
 The location of The Parisian Flea is perfect for grabbing some food afterward.
 There are many restaurants and fast food nearby.

 Baltimore Farmers’ Market & Bazaar Under the 83 Bridge

-The Baltimore Farmers’ Market & Bazaar might not accommodate the biggest flea markets in Baltimore as it is mainly for fresh produce, but there is still an artisan section where some vendors sell collectibles, antiques, art pieces and artefacts.
-They are operating every Sunday of each week, from early hours of the morning until noon.
+The Baltimore Farmers’ Market & Bazaar might not accommodate the biggest flea markets in Baltimore as it is mainly for fresh produce, but there is still an artisan section where some vendors sell collectibles, antiques, art pieces, and artifacts.
+They are operating every Sunday of each week, from the early hours of the morning until noon.
 Also, this market offers great finds and great quality food as well.
 You can find Baltimore Farmers’ Market & Bazaar under the JFX bridge between Holliday & Saratoga streets.
 All CityLink lanes stop close to this farmer’s market.